If you are looking for comprehensive instructions on how to fill cremation jewelry please download our instructions on how to fill cremation jewelry.

 Threaded Screw Openings

 Another common method of opening and sealing cremation jewelry is by a small threaded screw.
 These threaded screws are normally located on the bottom or back of the pendant.
-Placing a threaded screw on the back or bottom of the pendant is often chosen to not compromise the design of the cremation jewelry.
+Placing a threaded screw on the back or bottom of the pendant is often chosen to avoid compromising the design of the cremation jewelry.

-Sealing Cremation Jewelry
+How to Seal Cremation Jewelry

 The adhesive should first be placed on the threads of the cremation jewelry instead of the actual bale or threaded screw.
 Since the bale or screw is typically a small piece, it can be difficult to handle with adhesive.
-For this reason we also recommend placing the adhesive inside of the threads first.
+For this reason, we also recommend placing the adhesive inside the threads first.

 Caring For Cremation Jewelry

+Once filled and sealed, it’s important to take care of your jewelry to keep it in good condition and well-sealed.
 Download our Care Instruction for Cremation Jewelry to learn how to properly care for your new or old cremation jewelry.